joek13/wxtj-converter/README.md

 # WXTJ (&WTJU) Playlist Converter
-The WXTJ/WTJU Playlist Converter is a web application that accepts Spotify playlist URLs and converts them to a CSV file suitable for uploading on the station interface at [WTJU](http://wtju.net/), the radio station at the University of Virginia.
+A React web application that converts Spotify playlists to the `.csv` format used by [WTJU](http://wtju.net/)'s station interface.

 Access the webapp [here](https://joek13.github.io/wxtj-converter).